workflux/workflUX/tutorials/Covid19_MSA_Group_Comparison.md

 1. Please press the login / register button again.

-:orange_circle:

-You will be forwarded to ELIXIR AAI.
+:orange_circle: :orange_circle: :orange_circle: You will be forwarded to ELIXIR AAI.